 Although a customs broker may be required for specific commodities, that is not the case for most imports.
 However, even when they are not required, they can be a huge asset.
 They can handle all of the paperwork on your behalf, and their years of experience can assure you that nothing will be filed incorrectly.

-If you want to learn more about professional brokerage services and what a customs broker can do for you, open the chat at the bottom of the screen and we can answer any questions you may have.
+If you want to learn more about our customs brokerage services and what a customs broker can do for you, we're here to help.
+Give our team a call at (855)912-0406 and we'll answer all of your questions.